vrischmann/kcm/README.md

   kcm <subcommand> [flag] [args...]

 SUBCOMMANDS
-  create   create a Kafka cluster with a unique name using the specified version list     list the existing Kafka clusters status   print the status of the current kafka cluster, if any start    start a cluster stop     stop a cluster (or all) logs     print the logs for a cluster (or all) version  print the version information (necessary to report bugs)
+  create      create a Kafka cluster with a unique name using the specified version remove      remove a Kafka cluster list        list the existing Kafka clusters status      print the status of the current kafka cluster, if any start       start a cluster stop        stop a cluster (or all) logs        print the logs for a cluster (or all) run-script  run a kafka script on a cluster version     print the version information (necessary to report bugs)

 FLAGS
   -java-home ...
 Use this Java distribution instead of the default one